pchurchil1/pchurchil1/README.md

 # Hi, I’m Parker

 I’m a Computer Science & Engineering student at Michigan State University and a Software Engineering Intern at Bosch.
-I’m focused on building production-shaped software systems across backend engineering, cloud deployment, data pipelines, and vehicle telemetry.
+I’m focused on building production-shaped software systems across backend engineering, cloud deployment, data pipelines, and learning new technologies.

 # What I’m Building:
 ## DriveOps — Vehicle Telemetry Platform